[ * You have to read this in Yoda’s accent, okay?]

 Uh-huh; uh-huh; yeah.
 But the PHYSICS, people, the PHYSICS!
 What you are doing is throwing up massive piles of concrete and steel that play into the fundamental cycle of global warming.
 And a black building is the PERFECT player.
 Daytime; sunshine; & your thermal collectors are perfectly coloured to collect heat.
-Come night and gigawatts of heat re-radiates at a different wavelength of infra-red, which stays trapped in the atmosphere.
+Come night and gigawatts of heat re-radiates at a different wavelength, and gets trapped in the atmosphere.

 Every sunny day, the buildings you wrote the specs for are contributing to global warming.
 It would be happening even without humanity filling the air with more and more CO2, but it’s worse now that we have.
 WORSE than that, however: These buildings need more air conditioning.
 That costs your clients more and more, and if the electricity is coming from coal – BAM!
 DOUBLE-BONUS FAIL POINTS!

 And it gets worse.
 Every engineer and every architect should know that materials expand and contract constantly.
 Painting a building black is just asking for trouble.
 The concrete is stressing to the max, the steel and the joints – ditto.
 What is the economic life of your building?
 What are the additional maintenance issues?